The right to be heard

 Considering culturally-responsive frameworks that put the mana of the mokopuna first is important.

-Person-centred planning is a process of continual listening and learning, focussed on what is important to them now and in the future.
+Mokopuna- and whānau-centred planning is a process of continual listening and learning, focused on what is important to them now and in the future.

-Practitioners and educators should be knowledgeable and skilled in facilitating conversations with mokopuna.
-These conversations should promote and support mokopuna to participate in the process.
+Learning support practitioners and educators should be knowledgeable and skilled in facilitating conversations with mokopuna and their whānau.
+These conversations should promote and support mokopuna and their whānau to participate in the process.

 Depending on the situation and the age and developmental stage of the mokopuna, they can have a say in their learning through different contexts and ways.
 These might include informal conversations, using assisted voice, peer support and supports like assistive technology and visual aides.